Feeding Hungry Students

 Students Are Identified: School staff notice students in need.
 Then with parent/guardian permission we deliver food right to their front porch.

 Picking Up Snack Boxes: Volunteers pick up boxes filled with pre-packed snack bags from Ida Freeman Elementary.
 These bags are provided by the Regional Food Bank through its backpack program.
-The pick-up crew places the snack bags in opaque bags, and leave them to be delivered with the meal kits we create.

 Delivery: Volunteers deliver the snack bags and meal kit bags to students’ homes before the weekend, providing nourishment when school meals aren’t available.